RobinDaugherty/guard-shell/Readme.md

 ## Usage

-If you can do something in your shell, or in ruby, you can do it when files change with guard-shell.
-It executes a shell command, given by the `command` block you provide, if one or more matching files change.
+If you can do something in your shell, or in ruby, you can do it when files change with guard-super_shell.
+It executes a shell command built by the `command` block you provide, if one or more matching files change.
 The output of the command is shown in the console.
 It shows a notification based on the return status of that shell command.